ISN-Zurich/ISN-Learning-Cards/README.md

 GETTING SUPPORT
 ===============

-For more information and support you can go to the wiki and issues https://github.com/ISN-Zurich/ISN-Learning-Cards/issues?state=open
+For more information you can visit the wiki on https://github.com/ISN-Zurich/ISN-Learning-Cards/wiki or the issues page on https://github.com/ISN-Zurich/ISN-Learning-Cards/issues?state=open.

 LICENSES